rfabbri/pavilion-multiview-3d-dataset/README.md

 ## Files

 ```
 images/{midday,night,sunset}   100 640x360 video frames for each illumination condition

 cameras/   3x4 cameras for each video frame, in text format

 3d/   blender.org files with the full 3D ground truth

-3d/pavillon_barcelone_v1.2-full_mesh_for_PLY_export-ungrouped-all_modifiers-joined-001.ply.bz2
-  This is a full joined mesh PLY file to be opened in Meshlab, etc. No semantic info,
-  as all objects were joined into one prior to export.
-Useful for computing
-  ground truth error, etc. The mesh is huge, make sure to have a very powerful
-  computer.
+3d/original   the original professional files with editable 3D objects and
+  render settings.
+Open 3d/original/3d/pavillon_barcelone_v1.2.blend in Blender.

 3d/pavillon_barcelone_v1.2-ungrouped02-separate_datablocks-no_modifiers-fixed-010.dae
   .dae (collada) XML with the objects

 pavillon_barcelone_v1.2-ungrouped02-separate_datablocks-no_modifiers-fixed-010.blend
   Corresponding .blend file with the 3D curves browseable in Blender

+pavillon_barcelone_v1.2-ungrouped02-separate_datablocks-no_modifiers-fixed-010-overlay.blend

+3d/pavillon_barcelone_v1.2-full_mesh_for_PLY_export-ungrouped-all_modifiers-joined-001.ply.bz2
+  This is a full joined dense mesh PLY file to be opened in Meshlab, etc. No
+  semantic info, as all objects were joined in Blender into one prior to export.
+  Useful for computing ground truth error, etc. The mesh is huge, make sure to
+  have a very powerful computer.
 ```

 ## Using the .dae Collada file